qqizhao/qqizhao/README.md

 ## Hi there 👋

+- 🔭 I’m currently a undergraduate third year student.
+- 🌱 I’m interested in computer vision and deep dearning.

 <!--
 **qqizhao/qqizhao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.